 Regulations also exist for improving, reconstructing or repairing a structure.
 If repair, reconstruction, or improvement costs equal or exceed 50% of the pre-damage market value of a structure, it is considered substantially damaged.

-The property owner is required to flood proof or elevate the structure to or above one-foot above base flood elevation.
+The property owner is required to flood proof or elevate the structure to or above 2 feet above base flood elevation.

 New bulletins, as well as updates of existing bulletins, are issued periodically as needed.
 The bulletins do not create regulations, rather they provide specific guidance for complying with the minimum requirements of existing NFIP regulations.